- How a Reverse Mortgage Loan Works

 The basic eligibility requirements to purchase a home with a reverse mortgage loan are:

-- The youngest titleholder must be 62 years or older
+- All titleholders must be aged 62 years or over

 - Must meet financial eligibility criteria as established by HUD

-- The purchased home must meet HUD’s minimum property standards and be either a single-family residence, a 2-4 unit dwelling, a FHA-approved condominium, or manufactured home that meets FHA requirements.
+- The purchased home must meet HUD’s minimum property standards and be either a single-family residence or a residence in a 2 to 4 unit dwelling.

 - The down payment must be from qualifying sources